Note: We do not offer on-farm slaughter.

 Fine lamb comes from fine-wool sheep: fine textured, tender, and mild.
 We sell whole and half lambs for the freezer, cut as you wish.
 You can have chops, roasts, steaks, and ground meat, cut and packaged as you prefer.

 How is it raised?
 Fall-born lambs stay with their mothers about three months (by which time the ewes are ready to stop with the nursing already).
-They graze on pasture and eat hay, and lambs eat barley mixed with a pellet containing the protein and minerals required for a growing lamb’s balanced diet.
+They graze on pasture and eat hay, and lambs eat locally grown grain mix containing the protein and minerals required for a growing lamb’s balanced diet.
 No antibiotics are in feed.
 Because lambs grow through the fall and winter, they do not have to contend with internal parasite challenges, and often go to market without having tasted any deworming medications.

-The schedule: Reserve a lamb in December through May for delivery in June through July.
-(This year (2016) I may have some March-born lambs ready at the end of the summer.)
+The schedule: You can reserve a lamb as early as January, and through August (depending on supply).
+The first lambs are up to weight by as early as March.
 I must schedule a date with my meat processor in advance (so plan ahead).
 I’ll email you a form to fill out on the cuts you want; a $100 deposit will guarantee your lamb.

 Quantity and cost.
-Virginia private meat sales require that lambs are sold “live,” and so the cost of your lamb is a per-pound cost of its live weight, plus the cost to the processor (about $85).
-The live weight cost is $2.25 per pound; for a 100-pound lamb that works out to $225 plus $85 processing ($310)
+Virginia private meat sales require that lambs are sold “live” (otherwise cuts have to be legally weighed and priced, adding cost and red tape).
+So the price of your lamb is a per-pound cost of its live weight, plus the cost to the processor (about $85).
+The live weight cost is $2.50 per pound; for a 100-pound lamb that works out to $250 plus $85 processing ($335)

 Is that how much you take home?
 No. You take home the finished cuts or “yield.”
 The percentage of the hanging weight that remains is called the “yield” and is generally between 48% to 55% of hanging weight.
 This percentage depends on the cuts of lamb you choose: